 Throwing away leftover food is not only bad for the environment, but also for our wallets.
 Hence, I have an entire category devoted to recipes which use leftovers in this blog, such as "What to do with leftover bak kwa/ Chinese pork jerky" and "What to do with leftover Thanksgiving roast turkey and chicken."

-In an Asian kitchen, 1 of the most common leftover foods is rice which is why I have this collection of recipes where leftover rice is the main ingredient!
+In an Asian kitchen, 1 of the most common leftover foods is rice.
+Hence, this collection of delicious recipes where leftover cooked rice is the main ingredient!

 Note: If you're specifically looking for ideas for leftover sushi rice, click here.
 For non-Asian leftover rice recipes, there's paella, risotto, Dolmans, arancini, taco filling, burrito stuffing, rice pancakes, frittatas and more!

-Leftover rice can make for very tasty food but there are some important things home cooks need to know about it!
+Leftover rice can make for very tasty food.
+However, there are some important things home cooks need to know about it!

 How to Store